ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 A Publisher ('example') may have their APIs hosted across multiple domains that they manage: e.g., at example.com, developer.example.com, apis.example.com, apis.example.net etc. They may also use a third party API hosting provider which hosts APIs on a distinct domain.

-To account for this scenario, it is recommended that:
+To account for this scenario, it is RECOMMENDED that:

 * the Publisher publish the api-catalog well-known URI at a predictable location, e.g. example.com/.well-known/api-catalog .
 * the Publisher also publish the api-catalog well-known URI at each of their API domains e.g. apis.example.com/.well-known/api-catalog, developer.example.net/.well-known/api-catalog etc.
-* an HTTP GET request to any of these URIs should return the same result, namely, the API Catalog document.
+* an HTTP GET request to any of these URIs returns the same result, namely, the API Catalog document.
-* Since the physical location (URL) of the API Catalog document is decided by the Publisher, and may change, it is RECOMMENDED that the Publisher choose one of their instances of .well-known/api-catalog as a canonical reference to the location of the latest API Catalog.
+* since the physical location (URL) of the API Catalog document is decided by the Publisher, and may change, the Publisher choose one of their instances of .well-known/api-catalog as a canonical reference to the location of the latest API Catalog.
 The Publisher's other instances of ./well-known/api-catalog SHOULD redirect to this canonical instance of /.well-known/api-catalog , using HTTP Status Code 308 Permanent Redirect {{!RFC9110}}, to ensure the latest API Catalog is returned.

 As illustration, if the Publisher's primary API portal is apis.example.com, then apis.example.com/.well-known/api-catalog should resolve to the location of the latest API Catalog document.
 If the Publisher is also the domain authority for example.net, which also hosts a selection of their APIs, then a request to www.example.net/.well-known/api-catalog SHOULD return a redirect as follows.